ecmwf/plume-plugin-extreme-events/src/ee_registry/README.md

 The `enabled` key is optional, it can be set to `false` to keep an event in the configuration but not run it in the plugin.
 This key is `true` by default if omitted.

+The `run_with_model` key is optional.
+It can be used when running the detection to filter events.
+Typically, it is possible that a subset of events run on wave fields, while another subset runs on atmospheric fields, and a third one runs on both.
+Depending on the simulation in which Plume is plugged, wave and atmosphere can run asynchronously, and sync every predetermined number of steps.
+Therefore, this key can be used to identify the model that triggerred the plugin run, so that wave events run at wave update frequency, atmospheric events run at atmospheric update frequency, and combined events run at sync frequency, etc. It is an int, and it defaults to `-1`, which means there is no particular filtering based on the caller, and all events will run every time the plugin is called without a tag. **Note:** Setting this key properly requires knowledge of the model in which Plume is plugged in.

 - [Extreme wind](#extreme-wind)
 - [Storm](#storm)
 - [Extreme wave](#extreme-wave)